galexrt/docker-sinusbot/README.md

 Replace `CONTAINER_NAME` with the container name (`--name` flag in `docker run` command) or ID of the Sinusbot container.
 * Shell access while the container is running: `docker exec -it CONTAINER_NAME /bin/bash`.
 * To follow the Sinusbot logs or if you need to grab your Sinusbot password on the first run, use: `docker logs -f CONTAINER_NAME`.
-* Upgrade Youtube-dl to the latest version via shell access `youtube-dl -U`.
+* Upgrade Youtube-dl to the latest version via shell access (see first point in this list) `youtube-dl -U`.
 You should normally just update the container image and restart it, see [Usage - Updating the image](#updating-the-image)).

 ## Image contents
 * Ubuntu Xenial with the latest version of Sinusbot
-* You can inject your data into the container
+* Volumes for Sinusbot data and scripts:
   * `/sinusbot/data`
   * `/sinusbot/scripts`
 * Sinusbot Port `8087`